HadrienGardeur/web-speech-recommended-voices/README.md

 * Chrome OS comes with three sets of voices: Chrome voices (7 languages), Android voices (50+ languages) and eSpeak voices
 * Most Android voices offer offline and online variants and they're on par quality-wise with what Apple offers in terms of downloadable voices.
 * These Android voices have some of the worst names on any platform/browser, making them hardly usable without the kind of re-labeling offered by this project.
+* Google is also gradually adding these Android voices to Chrome OS through the ability to install higher quality voice packs that work offline, re-labeling these voices as "natural voices" in the process.
 * Chrome voices are one step below Android voices, but they offer a decent selection for the most common languages.
 * eSpeak voices should be avoided at all cost due to their extremely low quality and have been skipped entirely while documenting recommended voices for this project.